Roberta (musical)

 Roberta is a musical from 1933 with music by Jerome Kern, and lyrics and book by Otto Harbach.
-The musical is based on the novel Gowns by Roberta by Alice Duer Miller.
+The playful romantic comedy is based on the novel Gowns by Roberta by Alice Duer Miller.
 It features the songs "Yesterdays", "Smoke Gets in Your Eyes", "Let's Begin", "You're Devastating", "Something Had To Happen", "The Touch of Your Hand" and "I'll Be Hard to Handle".

 Productions

 The original Broadway production opened at the New Amsterdam Theatre on November 18, 1933, and ran for 295 performances closing on 21 July 1934.
 It starred Tamara Drasin (billed as Tamara), Bob Hope, George Murphy, Lyda Roberti, Fred MacMurray, Fay Templeton, Ray Middleton (billed as Raymond E. Middleton), Allan Jones, and Sydney Greenstreet.
 Hope, Murphy, MacMurray and Greenstreet were not yet the Hollywood stars they would soon be, and Middleton was not the Broadway leading man he would become after Annie Get Your Gun.

 An Australian production opened at His Majesty's Theatre in Melbourne on December 22, 1934.
-The cast featured Madge Elliot and Cyril Richard.
+The cast featured Madge Elliot and Cyril Ritchard.